 Table Of Contents

 What Is Spot Instance Advisor?
 How Does Spot Instance Advisor Work?
-Is There A Better Way to Optimize Spot Instances?
+Best Practices for Running Spot Workloads Is There A Better Way to Optimize Spot Instances?
 Frequently Asked Questions About Spot Instances

-The Reserved Instances are long-term commitments that guarantee you compute power for a year or three.
-Spot instances fluctuate in price and availability constantly.
-Such fluctuations could interrupt your workloads, leaving applications running on interrupted Spot instances unavailable.
+Reserved Instances are long-term commitments that guarantee compute power for one or three years.
+Spot Instances tap into AWS’s unused EC2 capacity at steep discounts, but AWS can reclaim them when demand for that capacity rises.
+Such reclamation could interrupt your workloads, leaving applications running on those instances temporarily unavailable.

 Interruptions can not only harm your less fault-tolerant workloads, but also hurt your monthly recurring revenue, customer retention, and overall growth.
 Fortunately, Spot Instance Advisor aims to help you avoid that.